 One of the continuing challenges to almond production is the availability of water to optimize tree health and crop production.
 California's Central Valley, where California Almonds are grown, is characterized by a Mediterranean climate — cool, wet winters and warm, dry summers — which is ideal for almond growth as long as the almond trees have access to adequate water.

-Limited water supplies — with or without drought — are a reality in California.
-The Almond Board of California has invested heavily in the area of irrigation strategies and technologies that conserve water while optimizing production and tree health, as well as in ways to protect ground-and surface-water from potential runoff or leaching of grower inputs.
+Limited water supplies — with or without the California drought — are a reality.
+The Almond Board of California has invested heavily in the area of water irrigation strategies and technologies that conserve water while optimizing almond production and tree health, as well as in ways to protect ground-and surface-water from potential runoff or leaching of grower inputs.